keiton-lab/keiton-lab/README.md

 My name is Hongfei, or you can call me Keiton.<br />
 My current goal is to start my career in the tech industry.<br />
-I graduated with a background in chemical engineering & data science option at the University of Washington, so I have experience in: <br />
+I graduated with a background in chemical engineering & data science option at the University of Washington, so I have experience in:
 * Machine Learning
 * Statistics
 * Python